 Lee and Paul break it all down, including whether we still have a shot of getting some decent fall foliage.

-You can watch it here, but if you want to enjoy a better experience, did you know you can watch "Weather or Not" on your television set?
-Just make sure you add the ABC7NY app to your streaming device (Roku, Apple TV, etc.) to watch this and other episodes of "Weather or Not."
+You can watch the episode here, but if you want to enjoy a better experience, did you know you can enjoy "Weather or Not" on your television set?
+Just make sure you add the ABC7NY app to your streaming device (Roku, Apple TV, etc.) to check out this and other episodes of "Weather or Not."